 In May, Mayor Rahm Emanuel's office touted the success of the effort, which officials dubbed the CHAT Program, for helping to push teen birth rates to an historic low in Chicago.

 In 2014, the most recent year for which data is available, there were 32 births per 1,000 females ages 15 to 19 in Chicago, more than a 62 percent drop from the 85.2 rate in 1999, officials said.

 Nationally, about 25 percent of U.S. girls become pregnant by age 20, which is much higher than in other industrialized nations, especially in among poor and minority teens.

 The CHAT Program has provided sexual health education to more than 32,000 youths and screened more than 18,000 youths in high schools, colleges and community-based organizations, according to the city.

 The program focuses on expectant and parenting teens; lesbian, gay, bisexual transgender and queer teens; as well as black and Latino teens.
 The grant — originally set to be $5 million over five years — also evaluated the impact of one-on-one counseling sessions at schools as well as disease screenings and referrals to additional services.

 The grant to Chicago was included in a $213.6 million program designed to reduce teen pregnancy that funded programs at more than 80 institutions around the country.
 The decision by the Trump administration to end the program two years early was first reported by the Center for Investigative Reporting.

-The Department of Health and Human Services refused to comment on the move in the Center's initial report.
-But department Secretary Tom Price has a long record of opposing using taxpayer funds to pay for any form of birth control and pushing abstinence-only programs to combat teen pregnancies.
+The Department of Health and Human Services refused to comment on the move in the center's initial report.
+But HHS Secretary Tom Price has a long record of opposing the use of taxpayer funds to pay for any form of birth control and pushing abstinence-only programs to combat teen pregnancies.